phusion/holy-build-box/TUTORIAL-1-BASICS.md

 Throughout this tutorial, we will use the 64 variant.
 Using the 32 variant requires [special instructions](BUILDING-32-BIT-BINARIES.md).

-Start a bash shell inside the Holy Build Box environment so that you can look around and inspect things:
+Start a Bash shell inside the Holy Build Box environment so that you can look around and inspect things:

-    docker run -t -i --rm phusion/holy-build-box-64:latest bash
+    $ docker run -t -i --rm phusion/holy-build-box-64:latest bash container#

+When you are done, type `exit` to exit the shell:

+    container# exit

 ## Compilation